drone911/linkedin-sizelens/README.md

 # linkedin-sizelens
-Google extension to show and filter jobs on company size
+Google extension to show and filter jobs on company size.